ensunpak/redfall_sentiment_analysis/README.md

 <img src="https://github.com/ensunpak/redfall_sentiment_analysis/blob/main/img/sentiment_breakdown_trendline.png" width=960>

 Now it can be seen clearly that the negative sentiment decreased towards the release date but increased again after.
-This confirms our expectation of the public sentiment of the game after its launch, however it is interesting to note that negative sentiment actually decreased closer to when the game was about to be released.
+This confirms our expectation of the public sentiment of the game after its launch, however, it is interesting to note that negative sentiment actually decreased closer to when the game was about to be released.

 ### Clustering Model Experiment